 - Achieve compliance and get certified faster.

-Use Klocwork to Ensure Software Security
+Use Perforce Klocwork to Enforce Software Security